-MYAN shares good practice from Australia and expertise in the international arena on youth policy and programming for young people from refugee and migrant backgrounds.
-This has included engagement with the United Nations High Commissioner for Refugees (UNHCR) headquarters in Geneva, the Compact on Young People in Humanitarian Action and in the Asia-Pacific region through the Asia Pacific Refugee Rights Network (APRRN).
+MYAN influences policy and programming for young people from refugee and migrant backgrounds through international work.
+This includes engagement with the United Nations High Commissioner for Refugees (UNHCR), the Compact on Young People in Humanitarian Action and the Asia Pacific Refugee Rights Network (APRRN).

 Following months of consultations, UNHCR released the final draft of the Global Compact on Refugees.
 Throughout the consultation process, the youth agenda has progressed considerably and the final draft now recognized adolescents and youth as a group with specific needs and recognizes them as a stakeholder.
 MYAN released a short brief on its observations on the final draft following the release of the final version of the Global Compact on Refugees in the autumn of 2018.